In this chapter, unless the context otherwise requires:

 2. "Approved training program" means a postsecondary speech-language pathology assistant training program that is approved by the director.

-3. "Assistive listening device or system" means an amplification system that is specifically designed to improve the signal-to-noise ratio for the listener who is hearing impaired, reduce interference from noise in the background and enhance hearing levels at a distance by picking up sound from as close to the source as possible and sending it directly to the ear of the listener, excluding hearing aids.
+3. "Assistive listening device or system" means an amplification system that is specifically designed to improve the signal-to-noise ratio for the listener who is deaf or hard of hearing, to reduce interference from noise in the background and to enhance hearing levels at a distance by picking up sound from as close to the source as possible and sending it directly to the ear of the listener, excluding hearing aids.

 4. "Audiologist" means a person who engages in the practice of audiology and who meets the requirements prescribed in this chapter.